Speak to a qualified cancer nurse

 Avg. connection time: 25 secs

-- produces moisture to lubricate the vagina, which keeps the vagina healthy
+- produces fluid to help keep the vagina healthy

 - opens to let menstrual blood pass from the uterus into the vagina